whosphong/Data_Olympiad/README.md

 ## Final Dataset

 After cleaning, the final dataset consists of 734 building meters with complete and reliable time series data, each spanning 17544 hourly observations from 2016 to 2018.

+## Full Project

+The full project report can be seen under: Project Report file.